MauxC/Vaheim-Auto_pin_ressources_and_structures/README.md

 # Vaheim-Auto_pin_ressources_and_structures

 This Valheim mod will automaticly pin the ressources or structure around you.
-You can choose what to pin and if you want to save them or to show there names in the configuration.
+You can choose what to pin and if you want to save them or to show their names in the configuration.

 ## Installation
 This mod require Bepinex.